Season 3, Episode 7

 Yes.
 Well, I wonder too, with the pandemic, how that has added exacerbated the perfectionist, because now like, it's almost like everybody added three extra jobs to the list.

 Elizabeth Onyeabor: 22:30

 Oh, I can't, I mean, I haven't read the research on it.
-But I can just tell you that from my understanding of what happens, it has just push those perfectionist pressures up sky high.
-Because, you know, now we have to look perfect done zoom.
+But I can just tell you that from my understanding of what happens, it has just pushed those perfectionist pressures up sky-high.
+Because, you know, now we have to look perfect done Zoom.
 And we have to keep the kids quiet and the dog can't be barking.
-And we have, we have to have a constant reminder of all the housework that we're not doing while we're trying to do our other stuff, or the yard work or you know, whatever it is that, you know, you're responsible for in your household, and the kids school.
+And we have, we have to have a constant reminder of all the housework that we're not doing while we're trying to do our other stuff, or the yard work or you know, whatever it is that, you know, you're responsible for in your household, and the kid's school.
 So all of a sudden parents are also the teachers.
 So I haven't had really to deal with that aspect of it, because my kids are grown.
 And I was doing a lot of remote work anyway before the pandemic.
-And but I can imagine the intense pressure.
-And that's going to really trigger the perfectionist because when we have a lot of stress, or we're expanding outside our comfort zone, those traits and behaviors are going to pop back up.
+And I can imagine the intense pressure.
+And that's going to trigger the perfectionist because when we have a lot of stress, or we're expanding outside our comfort zone, those traits and behaviors are going to pop back up.

 Michael Kithcart: 23:50

 I mentioned in my intro about it can also show up as procrastination.
 So people's excuse for not getting something started as well.
 I want to get it perfect first.
 So how in your work?
 Are those two intertwined?